Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Methods

 \subsection{Machine Learning Model to Automatically Identify Categories}

-In order to verify the effectiveness of the feature representation for each group, we conduct an automatic Slack group classification task using all features.
-After extracting the feature vector for each labeled slack channel, we build an ensemble tree-based classifier from \cite{geurts2006extremely} to predict the category of each channel.
+In order to provide an actionable research asset for fellow researchers and developers to classify group chat categories, we conduct an automatic Slack group classification task using all 59 features.
+After extracting the feature vector for each labeled Slack channel, we build an ensemble tree-based classifier from \cite{geurts2006extremely} to predict the category of each channel.
 The rationales of choosing this model are two folds: first, given our features, it is straightforward for a decision-tree based algorithm to learn good rules that are non-linear combinations of features; second, the number of coded Slack groups are limited and an ensemble-based approach could help prevent over-fitting.

-As for the evaluation process, we are focusing on the overall classification accuracy as well as precision and recall for each label.
+As for the evaluation process, we are focusing on the overall classification Accuracy as well as Precision and Recall for each label.
 Due to the limited coded channels, we follow the leaving-one-out cross-validation method from \cite{kearns1999algorithmic} to measure the overall classification accuracy, which is widely used for model evaluation on small data set.

-Worth to mention that the machine learning algorithm works better if we feed in more features.
-Thus, for each of the count-based features, we also compute three normalized features for each by dividing \textit{\#messages}, \textit{\#active\_users} and \textit{active\_timespan}.
-In total, we end up having 60 features as representation of each slack group in the machine learning model.